 “I needed to write a song about the difficult relationship between me and racism,” says Tania.
 “I’ve always needed to talk about it, but I rarely have.
 George Floyd brought it all back, and now after a very dark period I am able to start the conversation, even if it’s only with myself, in ‘Planks and Marietta,’” she says, the title taken from a racist incident that occurred at the cross streets in her hometown Uxbridge, Ontario.

-Tania’s latest release, “The Drought” a moseying country-soul musing on the loss of love, while her highly anticipated single “Blink,” is a melancholy but intense song about tough choices and revisionist memories.
+Tania’s latest release, “The Drought” a moseying country-soul musing on the loss of love, while her highly anticipated single “Blink”, is a melancholy but intense song about tough choices and revisionist memories.

-For interviews, photos, bookings or more information, contact: email@example.com
+For bookings and more info contact: email@example.com